 [ Read: Overheating During Pregnancy ]

-What Are The Causes Of Hot Flashes During Pregnancy?
+What Causes Hot Flashes During Pregnancy?

-- Irregular schedules of eating and sleeping
+- Irregular sleeping routine

-- Anxiety, stress and anger
+- Anxiety, stress, and anger

 What Are The Symptoms Of Hot Flashes?

-- The feeling can just be warm like sleeping on a sun bed, but sometimes intense like being near a furnace
+- The feeling can be warm like sleeping on a sun bed, but sometimes intense like being near a furnace

 - The flashes come suddenly, without a warning

-- Rise in the heart beat
+- Rise in heart beat

 - A red face